CTheTechGuru/AWS-Networking-3-Tier-Architecture/README.md

 * We created a VPC and created 6 subnets, route table, and internet gateway for internet access.
 * Provisioned EC2 instances for Web, App, and DB Tiers.
-* Configuredsecurity group inbound outbound rules to allow SSH.
+* Configured security group inbound outbound rules to allow SSH.
 * Setup a Bastion Host Instance with SSH only access in a public subnet.
 * Configured DB instance security group to allow inbound SSH from bastion host.
 * Configured Putty to allow SSH connections to our instances.